GitCatacao/IPs_to_block_over_your_webservers/README.md

 ```

-Feel free to do it or not.
-For Apache you can use `.htaccess` to do this and set these IPs as forbidden.
+Feel free to do so or not.
+For Apache you can use `.htaccess` and set these IPs as forbidden.
+In case you have more services use a firewall (eg ufw for Linux, Windows Firewall for Windows).